Become an Egg Donor

 Since 1983, RSC has been helping women conceive using donated eggs.
 Our Egg Donor Program meets the highest standards and criteria set by the American Society for Reproductive Medicine.
 You can help another woman experience the joy of pregnancy and childbirth by donating your eggs.
 There is no cost to you for any of the procedures or medications.
 You are compensated for your time and effort.
 Most importantly, you feel the great satisfaction of helping a woman have a baby.
 The process is anonymous and completely confidential.

 The first step towards egg donation is understanding the process.
 We hope this information will help you decide whether you would like to be an egg donor for our Donor Program.
 It is wonderful and rewarding to help another person have a child and your efforts will be greatly appreciated.
-If you are interested in becoming an egg donor or a recipient, or would like more information, please contact CeCe Cao our Donor Program Liaison at 650-437-7130 or email her at [email protected].
+If you are interested in becoming an egg donor or a recipient, or would like more information, please contact Macy Shoenthaler our Donor Program Liaison at [email protected] or 925-973-5018.

 Or call us for more information.